ThaisAlvarenga/Toyol/MDM/Jack/DesignLogbook.md

 And there you have it!
 The main character of our game: Toyol, a ghost created from the body of an undead infant.

 # 10/02/2024
+Based on the concept, we had a pretty productive conversation and came up with lots of design strategies for our game.
+My initial idea was for the main character to stay in the same house but experience it at different points in time.
+The changes in the decorations and furniture inside the house would represent the passage of time and reflect the societal changes happening outside.
+The protagonist would travel through time by stepping outside the house, with the background flashing past—just like the Instagram video I mentioned earlier, creating the effect of time travel.

+One thing that surprised me was Savannah’s suggestion for a better way for our main character to travel through time.
+She proposed a neighborhood where houses have the same structure but different appearances.
+Entering these houses would subtly represent staying in the same house during different time periods.
+This design adds an extra layer of magic to the game, and I absolutely love it.

+For more details about what else we discussed, here is the [link to the notes](insert link here).